A cat receiving treatment for diabetes.

 The goal of diabetes treatment is to supplement the insulin to regulate the blood glucose in as close to a normal range as possible.

-How Should the Insulin Look?
+How Should Insulin Look?

-The first time you open your insulin – look at the color and clarity of the bottle most types of insulin will look slightly cloudy but there should be no clumps or floating particles.
+The first time you open your insulin – look at the color and clarity of the bottle, most types of insulin will look slightly cloudy but there should be no clumps or floating particles.

 How Much Insulin Do I Give My Cat?